Black margate: Description

+The black margate reaches a maximum total length of 76 cm, although a total length of 45 cm is more typical, while the heaviest specimen recorded was 5.8 kg.

 The black margate has a deep, compressed body with a high back and a short, blunt head.
 The mouth is positioned low on the head, it is horizontal with fleshy lips and the jaws are equipped with bands of teeth on both jaws.
+The outer band of teeth is conical in shape.
+The dorsal fin has 12 spines and 18 soft rays, while the anal fin contains three spines and 9 soft rays.
+A deep notch is in the dorsal fin and the fourth dorsal spine is longer than the others, while the second anal spine is also very large.

-The outer band of teeth are conical in shape.
-It has a greyish-silver body which is darker on the anterior half than the posterior half.
-The dorsal scales have black centres and the fins are dark grey, the pelvic and anal fins being the darkest.
-There is a darker pt h to the rear of the pectoral fins.
-The juveniles have a black stripe along the lateral line and another along the upper back, and a large black spot on base of tail fin. the dorsal fin has 12 spines and 18 soft rays while the anal fin contains 3 spines and 9 soft rays.
-There is a deep notch in the dorsal fin and the fourth dorsal spine is longer than the others while the second anal spine is also very large.
-The black margate reaches a maximum total length of 76 cm, although a total length of 45 cm is more typical, while the heaviest specimen recorded was 5.8 kg.
+It has a greyish-silver body that is darker on the anterior half than the posterior half.
+The dorsal scales have black centers and the fins are dark grey, the pelvic and anal fins being the darkest.
+A darker patch is seen on the rear of the pectoral fins.
+The juveniles have a black stripe along the lateral line and another along the upper back, with a large black spot on base of tail fin.